NotEnoughUpdates/NotEnoughUpdates-REPO/README.md

 Once you have made the changes you would like you can find the files located in `.minecraft\config\notenoughupdates\repo`.

-If you need further help on how to contribute feel free to join the [discord](https://discord.gg/moulberry) or contact `IRONM00N#0001` on discord.
+If you need further help on how to contribute feel free to join the [discord](https://discord.gg/moulberry).